alitahir6001/alitahir6001/README.md

 - 🔭 I’m currently working on my personal AI app using an open source LLM running locally + Python to build personalized learning guides/syllabi for fellow autodidacts.
 - 🌱 I’m currently learning Ollama API to understand this new technology better. as well as getting AWS Developer certified.
+- 🚑 Grinding those DSA prep tutorials because I like pain.
-- 💼 Looking for my next role as a Mid-Level developer
+- 💼 Looking for my next role as a developer!

 <!--
 - 👯 I’m looking to collaborate on ...